 Ransomware removal process

-However, if you lack a plan, the process of removing ransomware presents an opportunity to restore your business.
+An incident response plan and regularly updated backups can prevent losses and minimize the cost of ransomware, which is always higher than the ransom demanded—it can cost your data, your business integrity, and your company’s future.
+However, if you lack a plan, removing ransomware presents an opportunity to restore your business.
 This process aims to remediate any prior malicious activity performed by the attacker, allowing the environment to be ready for data restoration.

 Steps for ransomware removal process: